sozsfness/sozsfness.github.io/_posts/2199-01-01-future-post.md

 ## One limitation of VAE: choice of q

+Despite the great successes, variational methods have several disadvanages that limit their power in statistical inference.
+One of these limitations is the choice of q, or more precisely, the class of probability distributions we choose to approximate the true posterior.
+In a vanilla VAE, fully factorized diagonal Gaussians are used, the core concept of which is :

+      $p(\theta|X) \approx q(\phi) = \prod_{i=1}^{n} q_i(\phi _i)$

+Obviously, it can't model every distribution- the fully factorization assumption limits its ability to match complicated true posteriors- e.g., multimodal distributions, which cannot be modelled with basic Gaussians.

 ## VAE with normalizing Flows: posterior approximations with controllable complexity at run time
  from dist to dist